Swan and ArabicMTEB: Dialect-Aware, Arabic-Centric, Cross-Lingual, and Cross-Cultural Embedding Models and Benchmarks: Swan

 \subsection{Training Strategy}

-For \ourmodel, we consider two models: \ourmodel-Small and \ourmodel-Large.
-The choice of training two models with different sizes, \ourmodel-Small and \ourmodel-Large, is driven by the need to balance performance and computational efficiency. \ourmodel-Small is designed to cater to scenarios where lower computational resources are available or when a lightweight model is preferred for deployment on edge devices.
-In contrast, \ourmodel-Large is intended for settings where achieving state-of-the-art performance is paramount, leveraging a larger parameter size to better capture the complexities of the Arabic language and its semantics.
+For \ourmodel, we consider two models: \smallm~ and \largem.
+The choice of training two models with different sizes is driven by the need to balance performance and computational efficiency. \smallm~is designed to cater to scenarios where lower computational resources are available or when a lightweight model is preferred for deployment on edge devices.
+In contrast, \largem~is intended for settings where achieving SoTA performance is paramount, leveraging a larger parameter size to better capture the nuances of Arabic.

-\textbf{Data Preprocessing.} We incorporated human-generated and synthetic datasets into our training pipeline to ensure robust performance across various dialects and cultural contexts.
-Initially, the model was trained on MSA datasets and then fine-tuned on dialectal datasets.
-This two-step approach ensures that both MSA and dialectal varieties are well represented, promoting better generalization across the full spectrum of Arabic language varieties.
-Our dataset was constructed with a query format, including positive and negative samples.
+\textbf{Data Preprocessing.} We incorporate human-generated and synthetic datasets into our training pipeline to ensure robust performance across various dialects and cultural contexts.
+We first train on MSA datasets, followedby fine-tuning on dialectal datasets.
+This two-step approach ensures that both MSA and dialectal varieties are well represented, promoting better generalization across the full spectrum of Arabic varieties.
+Our dataset is constructed with a query format, including positive and negative samples.

-\textbf{\ourmodel-Small.} Built upon ARBERTv2 \cite{abdul2020arbert}, a powerful BERT-based model for the Arabic language.
+\textbf{\smallm.} Built upon ARBERTv2 \cite{abdul2020arbert}, a powerful BERT-based model for the Arabic language.
 Here, our model is trained using the InfoNCE loss \cite{oord2019representationlearningcontrastivepredictive}, which maximizes the similarity between related sentences while minimizing the similarity between unrelated sentences.
-The model was trained for five epochs on the entire dataset with a learning rate of $5e^{-6}$ and a batch size of 128, incorporating fifteen hard negatives. \ourmodel-Small has $164M$ parameters and a dimension size of 768.
+The model is trained for five epochs on the entire dataset with a learning rate of $5e^{-6}$ and a batch size of 128, incorporating 15 hard negatives. \smallm~has $164$M parameters and a dimension size of $768$.